ama-lyn/requirement-analysis/README.md

      - Verifying that the requirements are complete, consistent, and traceable.
      - Performing testing or simulations to validate key requirements.
    - **Purpose**: To ensure the requirements are aligned with the stakeholders' expectations and the project is ready to move into the design and development phases.

+## Types of Requirements

+### 1. **Functional Requirements**

+Functional requirements define what the system should do — the specific features and functionalities that must be implemented.
+They describe the tasks that the software must perform in order to fulfill user needs.

+**Examples of Functional Requirements for a Booking Management System:**
+   - **User Authentication**: Users must be able to sign up, log in, and manage their profiles.
+   - **Booking Creation**: Users must be able to search for available rooms based on location, dates, and preferences, and make a reservation.
+   - **Payment Processing**: The system must support secure payment options like credit/debit cards and online wallets to process booking payments.
+   - **Room Availability Management**: The system must allow hotel staff to update room availability and pricing in real time.
+   - **Booking Confirmation**: Once a booking is made, users must receive a confirmation email with booking details, including the booking ID, dates, and payment confirmation.

+### 2. **Non-functional Requirements**

+Non-functional requirements describe how the system performs its tasks and set the quality attributes that the system should have.
+These requirements are concerned with system performance, scalability, security, and other aspects that affect user experience but are not directly related to specific features.

+**Examples of Non-functional Requirements for a Booking Management System:**
+   - **Performance**: The system should be able to handle at least 1,000 concurrent users without significant performance degradation.
+   - **Scalability**: The system must be able to scale horizontally to accommodate growing user demand, especially during peak booking seasons.
+   - **Security**: The system should implement encryption for all sensitive user data, including payment details and personal information, to ensure data protection.
+   - **Availability**: The system should be available 99.9% of the time, with minimal downtime for maintenance.
+   - **Usability**: The booking platform should be user-friendly, with an intuitive interface that allows users to book rooms with no more than 3 steps.